wazuh/wazuh-documentation/source/proof-of-concept-guide/poc-detect-trojan.rst

 Configuration
 -------------

-Configure your environment as follows to test the POC.

-No additional configuration is required since Trojan detection is configured out-of-the-box.
-Check your configuration in the ``/var/ossec/etc/ossec.conf`` file at the CentOS 8 monitored endpoint.
+No additional configuration is required to test the POC.
+Trojan detection is configured out-of-the-box.
+You can check your configuration in the ``/var/ossec/etc/ossec.conf`` file at the CentOS 8 monitored endpoint.

     .. code-block:: none